 Walter locks the front door to his flat, slipping the key into an envelope which he hides under the mat for his son to find on the 22nd.
 He makes his way slowly down the stairs, hefting his bags with him.
 He puts them in the boot of the car and turns on the radio for what he knows is the last time.
 He supposes he’s lucky really.
 He knows the full date.
 Not like his nephew, jumpy every 10th December but still here.
 Unable to plan for what is coming.
 Relieved to make it to Christmas each year.
 Or his own mother, who had always known just the year.
 He smiles thinly thinking about it as the city fades out into countryside past his windows.
 She’d known she would be old enough to have grandchildren, which had given her peace, though she’d never had any guarantee she would have them.
 And the months of 1982 she did live through were like a personal purgatory.

-Walter has always felt fortunate for Destiny to have granted him knowledge of the entire date, full awareness of when his number was up.
+Walter has always felt fortunate that Destiny granted him knowledge of the entire date, full awareness of when his number was up.
 Almost the same number that had been flashing red on black on his alarm clock when he woke up with the sun this morning.
 20 07 16.

 He wonders, idly, as cars eager to get home after work fly past him on the motorway – he is maybe a little cautious in his speed today – how differently he would have lived his life had he not known that he would die months after his seventieth birthday.
 Walter had enlisted in the army at just sixteen, at least in part because he knew he wouldn’t die in his service.
 He never regretted his decision, but he had grown to appreciate its naivety.
 The damage he and his fellow soldiers sustained and endured had convinced him of that a hundred times over.

-The road grew more twisted as Walter neared his final destination, tapping his fingers on the wheel along to the song, hoping he hadn’t forgotten anything in the weeks and months prior to his death as he had tried to set his affairs in order.
-His will was finalised, his eldest son told of where he would be, where to find the key to the flat.
+The road grew more twisted as Walter neared his final destination, tapping his fingers on the wheel along to the song, hoping he hadn’t forgotten anything in the weeks and months prior to his death as he set his affairs in order.
+His will was finalised, his eldest son told of where he would be, where to find the key to the flat, where to find his little book.
 He had reunited with old friends – school friends, workmates, military buddies – and made his peace with them all one last time.
-Some he found had died while he had been out of touch, unaware of when they would pass on, unable to extend their gratitude and love for the role they had all played in each other’s lives.
+He found that some had died while he had been out of touch, unaware of when they would pass on, unable to extend their gratitude and love for the role they had all played in each other’s lives.
 None of Walter’s old friends had questioned why, after all this time, he was reaching out.
 They all knew, even if not the precise details, the truth that Walter was near his time.
-Walter had left a big tip at the little café he liked to go to when the sun was barely up, hugged the friendly bartender in the pub across the road where he went to drown his sorrows after his wife’s passing, and wished the pretty clerk at the florist’s good luck with her exam results.
+He had left a big tip at the little cafe he liked to go to when the sun was barely up, hugged the friendly bartender in the pub across the road where he had gone to drown his sorrows after his wife’s passing, and wished the pretty clerk at the florist’s good luck with her exam results.

 Walter blinked away tears, slowing the car to a crawl before reluctantly stopping.
 He took deep breaths, remembering how his daughter had held back, checking once again that he wanted to be alone for what was to come, her tears spilling down unchecked.
 He wondered if it wouldn’t have been easier to know something else; to not have been able to say goodbye.
 To not have had to say goodbye.
 Gently he eased the car back into gear and continued, his mind now on the final goodbye he’d said, just this morning to his wife.
 He wore a tie, like he always used to on all their dates – she had always fussed about it being crooked, but he could never straighten it out on his own.
 He brought a bouquet of lilies – a bigger bunch than usual, for the special occasion.
 They had always been her favourite, and the smell used to cling to her so much that the scent of it even now transported him back into her arms.
 That was where he chose to spend most of his final full day, sitting at her grave in the sun, talking to her, wrapped up in her smell and the memories he cherished of her.